aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/release-notes-2018/aspose-words-for-cloud-18-2-release-notes/_index.md

 #### Dropping support for Word to SWF conversion

-Based on Adobe's [deprecation of Flash](https://theblog.adobe.com/adobe-flash-update/), conversion to SWF is no longer supported by Words Cloud API REST API.
+Based on Adobe's [deprecation of Flash](https://theblog.adobe.com/adobe-flash-update/), conversion to SWF is no longer supported by Words Cloud API.

 #### Dropping support of deprecated save option properties